JappyPing/noise2read/docs/source/Usage/Configuration.rst

 3. INI file configuration
 <<<<<<<<<<<<<<<<<<<<<<<<<

-The following contents are the default setting for noise2read using an INI file configuration.
+The following are the default setting for all parameters of noise2read using an INI file configuration.
 There is no need to set these if you only want to use the default parameters which have been embedded in the program.

 .. code-block:: console